idaholab/moose/modules/solid_mechanics/doc/content/source/materials/ComputeIncrementalStrain.md

 \begin{equation}
 \epsilon = \frac{1}{2} \left( u \nabla + \nabla u \right) \quad when \quad \frac{\partial u}{ \partial x} << 1
 \end{equation}
-As the class name suggests, `ComputeIncrementalSmallStrain` is an incremental formulation.
+As the class name suggests, `ComputeIncrementalStrain` is an incremental formulation.
 The stress increment is calculated from the current strain increment at each time step.
 In this class, the rotation tensor is defined to be the rank-2 Identity tensor: no rotations are allowed in the model.
 Stateful properties, including `strain_old` and `stress_old`, are stored.
 This incremental